South America Three Week Itinerary

 From Santiago, you can take a bus across the border to Argentina into wine country.
 Keep reading as it’s the next three-week South America itinerary on this list.

-Want to see three countries instead of two?
+Want to see more countries instead of two?
 Extend your trip to a month and you will have more than enough time.
-See the post below for how to do it:
+See the posts below for how to do it:

 #4 Three Week South America Itinerary: Chile & Argentina

-Here is the complete three-week South America itinerary that includes Chile & Argentina:
+Here is the breakdown of this three-week South America itinerary that includes Chile & north Argentina:

 Santiago is a beautiful place and there will be some great restaurants in the city for tasting wines, or you could head outside of the city to the Maipo valley to start your wine tasting journey.